Everything you need to know about the ground transport system, which promises travel faster than an airliner at a fraction of the cost.

 The transport system would carry passengers and freight on board a vehicle travelling at up to 760mph.
 These fantastically high speeds would be made possible by two key differences to modern trains.
 The vehicle would be raised above the track, using either magnetic levitation or a cushion of pressurized air, removing resistance as the wheels turned.
 Secondly, the vehicle would travel inside a tube where most of the air had been pumped out, massively reducing the speed lost to friction.

 Hyperloop is a concept, one that Musk has heavily promoted in the hope that a company or research group will bring the system to fruition.
-Since Musk's companies Tesla and SpaceX published papers outlining the Hyperloop Alpha system in 2013, a variety of commercial companies have begun developing their own Hyperloop systems, with the biggest being Hyperloop One and Hyperloop Transportation Technologies.
+Since Musk's companies Tesla and SpaceX published papers outlining the Hyperloop Alpha system in 2013, a variety of commercial companies have begun developing their own Hyperloop systems, with the biggest being Virgin Hyperloop One and Hyperloop Transportation Technologies (HTT).
 While these systems were inspired by Musk's 2013 paper they differ in design.

 - Top 5: Things to know about Hyperloop